dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

         - column      : with-8col xs-with-12col
           heading     : About
           description : |
             Elucidata is a Biotech company which enables scientists find drug target.
-It does so by bringing insights from experiments carried out by scientists at different Labs, academic institutions and pharmaceutical industries.
-It’s product, Polly<sup>TM</sup> Is one stop solutions for analysing Metabolomic data.
+During the early stage of drug discovery process.
+It does so by bringing insights from experiments carried out by scientists at different labs, academic institutions and pharmaceutical companies.
+It’s product, Polly<sup>TM</sup> is one stop solutions for analysing Metabolomic data.
 They are also planning to foray into other Omics data.
-Check their website and stay tune for more product updates. website     : http://www.elucidata.io
+Check out their website for more product updates. website     : http://www.elucidata.io

   - name    : section-content